Why We Need Less ‘Agile Method’ and More ‘Unfixed Mindset’

 We call this flexibility in thinking an Unfixed Innovation Mindset, and it boils down to four critical tenets:

-a conscious detachment to allow yourself to move into the unknown without rushing to ‘the answer’
+A conscious detachment to allow yourself to move into the unknown without rushing to ‘the answer’.

 One of the biggest mistakes you can make in innovation is losing sight of the true objective – not having a clear ‘vision of success’ to act as your anchor.
 But too many constraints can set you up to fail before you’ve even started as well.
 Often, in a bid to control the uncontrollable and offset risk, we shoot for the ‘solvable’ challenge.
 We set our projects up with a predictable outcome… and forget that true discovery can only happen when we suspend our judgement – even for just a moment.